 Also in lore, people and Cyclizar actually have a symbiotic relationship with its riders.
 This would explain why you have an immediate bond with Koraidon and Miraidon in Scarlet and Violet, respectively.
 After all, Cyclizar is a cold-blooded reptile, so having a warm-blooded rider helps the Dragon keep warm during colder months of the year.
 It’s also very notable that Cyclizar’s top speed is around 70 MPH, blowing away the top speed of a Rotom bike, for certain!

-We see evidence that Cyclizar is a good Pokemon for competitive battling right away in the competitive gameplay trailer that was released on August 21, 2022.
-Its signature move, Shed Tail, is exactly the moves Substitute and Baton Pass rolled into one.
-This means that Cyclizar uses a chunk of its HP to create a Substitute then switches out immediately so you can switch into another Pokemon in your party, bringing the Substitute along with it, just as with Baton Pass.
-This allows you to use Cyclizar as a scouting lead, then gives you the chance to bring out a Pokemon that has super-effective moves or a good defensive match-up against the opponent.
-Of course, the opponent could then switch, as well, but Shed Tail gives its trainer the upper hand.
+We saw evidence that Cyclizar could be a good Pokemon for competitive battling right away in the competitive gameplay trailer that was released on August 21, 2022.
+Its signature move, Shed Tail, is sort of the moves Substitute and Baton Pass rolled into one, except at the cost of half of Cyclizar’s HP.
+Cyclizar uses that HP to create a Substitute, then switches out immediately so you can switch into another Pokemon in your party.
+This brings the Substitute along with it, just as with Baton Pass, but doesn’t pass on any stat boosts, otherwise.

 IGN’s guide on this new Pokemon notes that from a typing standpoint, Cyclizar is the only Dragon/Normal Pokemon in the series so far besides Drampa.
 Despite its neat and mythical design, Sun and Moon’s Drampa never did much competitively, despite its extremely high 135 base Special Attack stat.
 That’s even with its Berserk ability, which boosted its Special Attack an additional stage when it reaches one-half or less of its HP.